1. Purpose and rationale

 7.11 Where nominated materials may be taken into an examination room

-Where an examination is designated 'open book' there will be no restrictions on the materials which may be taken into an examination.
+Where an examination is designated 'open book', the relevant text book and allowable materials may be taken into an examination.

 7.12 Use of dictionaries in examinations

 English language dictionaries are not acceptable in an examination room.

 A student may take an English/foreign language dictionary2 (bilingual dictionary) (direct word to word translation only and in printed, not electronic, format) into an examination in any unit.
 The dictionary must not contain any notations or any additional material and must be presented to the supervisor for inspection.
 Students will be refused permission to use dictionaries that contain notations or additional materials.